Ragul-2005/RAGUL_T_RISCV_SOC_TAPEOUT_VSD_Week_1/Day 1/Readme.md

 ---

 ## 🔧1.
-What is Simulator, Design and Testbench
+Simulator, Design and Testbench
 ### 🖥️ Simulator
 A **Simulator** is software that runs the <b>design</b> along with the <b>testbench</b>, allowing designers to check and debug the circuit’s functionality before building the actual hardware.🚀